mcpcpc/mcpcpc.github.io/_posts/2020-01-04-linode-plan9.md

     wget http://9front.org/iso/9front-8013.d9e940a768d1.amd64.iso.gz -q -O -| funzip | dd of=/dev/sda
     ```

-*   Empty the cache so that you have enough space to unpack and install the image.
+*   Empty the cache so that you have enough space to unpack and install the image [^1].

     ```
     sync; echo 3 > /proc/sys/vm/drop_caches